SoochowRobin/python-blockchain/README.md

 '''

 **Run the tests**
-Make sure to activate the vitural environment
+Make sure to activate the vitural environment.

 '''
 python3 -m pytest backend/tests